 Install/display, then invite others around.
 Find somewhere suitable to show off your interactive art installations, like a park, and hear what people think about your project.

-You'll need some electronics and programming background to pull this off.
+You'll need some electronics and a programming background to pull this off.
 At the end of this project, you should be able to control this robot with either a remote or your smartphone.

 What You'll Need: